 Sign In Forgot Password

-Jewish law does not require children to follow the commandments, though they are encouraged to do so.
-At the age of thirteen children become obligated to fulfill the mitzvot.
-Bar and Bat Mitzvah is not an event, rather it is a change in status.
-While we may perceive thirteen to be in the midst of childhood, Jewish law allows B’nai Mitzvah (plural of Bar or Bat Mitzvah) to count in a minyan (the minimum number of people necessary for some religious practices), to form binding contracts and to serve as a witness in religious courts.
+Literally, Bar Mitzvah means “son of the commandment” and Bat Mitzvah means “daughter of the commandment.”
+It is not an event, but a title given to children at the age of thirteen to signify joining the adult Jewish community and their obligation to fulfill the mitzvot.
+It signifies their change in status.
+A young person becomes Bar or Bat Mitzvah at their birthday; no ceremony is needed to confer adulthood.
+While we may perceive thirteen to be in the midst of childhood, Jewish law allows B’nai Mitzvah (plural of Bar and Bat Mitzvah) to count in a minyan (the minimum number of people necessary for some religious practices), to form binding contracts and to serve as a witness in religious courts.

 Bar or Bat Mitzvah is not the endpoint of Jewish Education.
 We are all obligated to continue the study of Torah and the fulfillment of righteous deeds throughout our lives.
 B’nai Mitzvah celebrate their change in status and honor their new responsibility not only on the day of their ceremony but through ongoing commitments to our tradition and community.